Case study: R v Boyd NSWSC 1065

 What were the charges?

 Boyd faced charges under ss 33, 35 and 93(c) of the Crimes Act 1900 (NSW) which were allegedly committed when he was on parole for a separate offence for which he was sentenced in 2011.
-The seriousness of the offences meant that Boyd would be required to ‘show cause’ why his detention is not justified.
+The seriousness of the offences meant that Boyd would be required to ‘show cause’ why his detention is not justified in order to obtain bail.

 In order to seek bail, Boyd needed to ‘show cause’, in other words, show reasons as to why detention was not justified – section 16 A of the Bail Act 2013 (NSW).
 Boyd then had to establish that if there were any bail concerns, they would not amount to an unacceptable risk.